It’s an unfair reputation they just can’t seem to shake.

 But with a balanced approach of effort and patience, you can establish a bond with your cat that’s based on mutual respect and, possibly, even love.

-Understanding the Human-Companion Animal Bond with Cats
+Understanding the Human-Companion Animal Bond

 With estimates indicating that nearly 100 million cats are owned within the United States, it’s safe to say humans genuinely enjoy having felines as pets.
 Unlike many animal species, cats have the capacity to enter into bilateral relationships with us, whereby they invest dependence, trust, and affection and – in return – receive care and love.